Reducing Littering in Nepal's National Parks Through Behavioral Incentives and Community Engagement

 2. Problem:

-Despite existing measures, visitors often neglect proper waste disposal within national parks, leaving behind plastic bags, food waste, and other debris.
+Despite existing measures, visitors neglect proper waste disposal within national parks, leaving behind plastic bags, food waste, and other debris.
 This harms the environment, detracts from visitor experience, and incurs significant cleanup costs for authorities.

 3. Proposed Solutions: